-Sustainability performance report
+Sustainability > Sustainability performance report

 5. Economy (EC)

-DMA-EC Management Approach Economy
+DMA-EC Management approach economy

-As a key objective of the company, the economic performance of the Geberit Group is under the strategic control of the Board of Directors and the operative management of the Group Executive Board (aspects economic performance, market presence, indirect economic effects).
+As a key objective of the company, the economic performance of the Geberit Group is under the strategic control of the Board of Directors and the operational management of the Group Executive Board (aspects economic performance, market presence, indirect economic effects).

 - Focus on sanitary technology